CakeML/cakeml/examples/README.md

 cat program example: concatenate and print lines from files.

 [compilation](compilation):
-Compilation of the CakeML examples to different architectures (see subdirectories).
+Compilation of the CakeML examples to different architectures.

 [diffProgScript.sml](diffProgScript.sml):
 diff example: find a patch representing the difference between two files.